CRASHSpace/tuesday/_sweep/quarterly_tasks.md

 ## Updates

 * Login to your router and check what devices are connected.
 Are they all on your checklist of things to update?
+  * Computers, phones, tablets, gaming systems, IoT devices, printers, random DIY projects, etc.
-What's been low priority?
+* What's been too low priority to do every week?
+Do that now.
+* SSL Certificates for your sites.
+When do they expire?

-## Back Ups,  Certificates
+## Back Ups,  Arichive

 *   Try restoring your systems from back up.
 It’s not a [back-up system](https://blog.crashspace.org/2016/11/one-thing-to-do-today-tuesday-sweep-where-are-your-backups/) if it doesn’t work.
 *   If you don’t have a cloud-based back up program, when was the last time you swapped the offsite copy of your files?
-*   SSL Certificates for your sites.
-When do they expire?
+*   If not part of weekly tasks, move email to offline backup

 ## Software Review